heuermh/dishevelled-bio/README.md

 dsh-bio [command] [args]

 commands:
-  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fasta    compress sequences in FASTA format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs
+  bin-fastq-quality-scores    bin quality scores from files in FASTQ format compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fasta    compress sequences in FASTA format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs